Fire and rescue services

 Tourists are a target for robbery:

-Crime rates increase in peak tourist seasons around summer and Christmas.
+Crime rates increase in peak tourist seasons around summer and major events.

 Criminals may operate at events with a large number of foreign visitors.